maxtkc/mvths-wiki/docs/035a-seven-segment-display.rst

 3. Now modify your new code file so that your displays counts from 0 to 120 and repeats with a 10ms delay.
 You can do this using a for loop.

-4. Using the MCP9808 temperature sensor, display the temperature on the LED display.
-In order to do this, you will need to combine minimal code for the temperature sensor with minimal code for the LED display.

  TEACHER CHECK \_\_\_\_